Building Financial Skills for the Future

 With these skills firmly in hand, your student will be prepared to face the financial challenges of saving for college and responsibly managing debt.
 MC Federal can provide help in both of these areas through our Scholarship Program, which awards up to $1000 to matriculating seniors, and SMART Option Student Loans with competitively low interest rates.

 Youth Corner Quick Links:

 April Is National Credit Union Youth Month

 Every April, credit unions across the country come together and focus on educating youth about financial health.
 Join us all month long as we celebrate our youth members.
-Check Back for more information on or next Credit Union Youth Month celebration!
+Check Back for more information on our next Credit Union Youth Month celebration!